DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Multiple pthread
 ----------------

-DPDK usually pin one pthread per core to avoid task switch overhead.
-It gains performance a lot, but it's not flexible and not always efficient.
+DPDK usually pins one pthread per core to avoid the overhead of task switching.
+This allows for significant performance gains, but lacks flexibility and is not always efficient.

-Power management helps to improve the cpu efficient by limiting the cpu runtime frequency.
+Power management helps to improve the CPU efficiency by limiting the CPU runtime frequency.
-But there's more reasonable motivation to utilize the ineffective idle cycles under the full capability of cpu.
+However, alternately it is possible to utilize the idle cycles available to take advantage of the full capability of the CPU.

-By OS scheduing and cgroup, to each pthread on specified cpu, it can simply assign the cpu quota.
+By taking advantage of cgroup, the CPU utilization quota can be simply assigned.
-It gives another way to improve the cpu efficiency.
-But the prerequisite is to run DPDK execution conext from multiple pthread on one core.
+This gives another way to improve the CPU efficienct, however, there is a prerequisite;
+DPDK must handle the context switching between multiple pthreads per core.

-For flexibility, it's also useful to allow the pthread affinity not only to a cpu but to a cpu set.
+For further flexibility, it is useful to set pthread affinity not only to a CPU but to a CPU set.

 EAL pthread and lcore Affinity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In terms of lcore, it stands for an EAL execution unit in the EAL pthread.
+The term "lcore" refers to an EAL thread, which is really a Linux/FreeBSD pthread.
-EAL pthread indicates all the pthreads created/managed by EAL, they execute the tasks issued by *remote_launch*.
+"EAL pthreads"  are created and managed by EAL and execute the tasks issued by *remote_launch*.
-In each EAL pthread, there's a TLS called *_lcore_id* for the unique identification.
+In each EAL pthread, there is a TLS (Thread Local Storage) called *_lcore_id* for unique identification.
-As EAL pthreads usually 1:1 bind to the physical cpu, *_lcore_id* typically equals to the cpu id.
+As EAL pthreads usually bind 1:1 to the physical CPU, the *_lcore_id* is typically equal to the CPU ID.

-In multiple pthread case, EAL pthread is no longer always bind to one specific physical cpu.
+When using multiple pthreads, however, the binding is no longer always 1:1 between an EAL pthread and a specified physical CPU.
-It may affinity to a cpuset.
-Then the *_lcore_id* won't always be the same as cpu id.
+The EAL pthread may have affinity to a CPU set, and as such the *_lcore_id* will not be the same as the CPU ID.
-So there's an EAL long option '--lcores' defined to assign the cpu affinity of lcores.
+For this reason, there is an EAL long option '--lcores' defined to assign the CPU affinity of lcores.
-For a specified lcore id or id group, it allows to set the cpuset for that EAL pthread.
+For a specified lcore ID or ID group, the option allows setting the CPU set for that EAL pthread.

 The format pattern:
 	--lcores='<lcore_set>[@cpu_set][,<lcore_set>[@cpu_set],...]'